Barbiturates Drug Information

 Laboratory drug testing: Methods of Analysis

 Immunoassays readily detect barbiturates as a class of drugs.
-Specific barbiturate identification can be accomplished by utilizing confirmatory methods such as thin layer chromatography (TLC), gas chromatography (GC), high pressure liquid chromatography (HPLC), and gas chromatography/mass spectrometry (GC/MS).
+Specific barbiturate identification can be accomplished by utilizing confirmatory methods such as gas chromatography/mass spectrometry (GC/MS) and liquid chromatography/tandem mass spectrometry (LC/MS/MS).

 RTL also offers on-site test devices.
 Click here to view the complete line of Reditest® screening devices.